Anti-Skid Protection and Winter Equipment for Your Horseshoe

 Possible Reasons for a Horse Slipping with its Hoof Protection

-• The material of the hoof protection: A steel shoe behaves differently than a shoe with a plastic cover.
-But even with the various shoes and hoof boots made of plastic that are available on the market, there are differences in terms of "slipping behaviour".
+• The material of the hoof protection: A steel shoe behaves differently than a shoe with a plastic coating.
+But even with the various plastic shoes and hoof boots that are available on the market, there are differences in terms of 'slipping behaviour'.

-• The ground condition and speed play a particularly important role.
+• The ground condition andspeed. lay a particularly important role.
 Mud, gravel or even ice and snow pose different challenges for hoof protection and horse than asphalt or sandy paths.
 However, a steeply descending road can also become slippery.

 As there are always several factors that play a role in the topic of anti-slip protection, it is difficult to make a generally valid statement.